How to Set Meaningful Goals When You Feel Lost

 7. Cultivating Social Connections Without Compromising Your Introvert Nature

 Speaking of networking, let’s talk about building meaningful connections without draining your social battery.
+As an introvert who’s navigated the often extroverted world of tech, I’ve developed some strategies that might help you.

 Quality Over Quantity